-- Occupational, Physical and Chiropractic Therapies are limited to a combined total of 30 visits per person within a 12-month period.
+- Occupational, Physical and Chiropractic/Manipulation Therapies have 30 combined visits.
 Cognitive therapy is covered when the treatment is following a traumatic brain injury or cerebral vascular accident and is covered under Occupational Therapy.
 Additional visits may be available with required review.
 Limits do not apply to the treatment of Autism Spectrum Disorder for Physical and Occupational Therapies. - Speech Therapy Services have no visit limit once diagnosis of Injury, Stroke, or Congenital Anomaly is established as a covered benefit.
+Speech therapy except as required to diagnose or treat speech and hearing disorders which result from an accident or illness are not covered by the Plan.
 Limits do not apply to the treatment of Autism Spectrum Disorder for Speech Therapy. - Pulmonary and Cardiac Rehabilitation, Orthoptic Therapy and Post Cochlear Implant Aural Services have no visit limit once diagnosis is established as a covered benefit.